How to Change the iTunes Backup Location in Windows 10

-For some users this is no big deal.
-For example, I have all my files on the C: drive and so this location is fine with me.
-But many users do things like having a C: partition that includes only Windows and is very small, located on a solid-state drive (SSD) for optimum performance.
+For some users, this is no big deal.
+However, many users do things like having a C: partition that includes only Windows and is very small, located on a solid-state drive (SSD) for optimum performance.
 They don’t want to have an ever-growing accumulation of phone backups clogging up that drive and using up its write cycles.

 Regardless of the reasons why you might want to change the iTunes backup location in Windows 10, here is how to do it.